Roboron3042/Cyberpunk-Neon/README.md

 # Cyberpunk-Neon
-Cyberpunk Neon Themes and icons for KDE Plasma, GTK, Telegram, Discord Tilix and Zim
+Cyberpunk Neon Themes and icons for KDE Plasma, GTK, Telegram, Tilix, Zim and more.

 ![Cyberpunk Neon theme in action](https://i.redd.it/lw08k55mkv921.png)

-**WARNING**: The next themes are modified version of other themes and/or have not been tested enough, so they still contain color inconsistencies.

-Since my monitors have different resolutions the background looks weird when i take a screenshot, but it looks nice in RL :-P

 ## Description